rng-guy/NFSMWBartender/APPENDIX.md

 * In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overwrites the min. engagement count.

 * The global cop-spawn limit determines whether the game may spawn new "Chasers" at any point.
 The game can spawn additional "Chasers" as long as the total amount of non-roadblock and non-helicopter cops that currently exist across all pursuits is less than this global limit.
-This also means that any active Heavy / LeaderSupport spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).
+This also means that any active Heavy / LeaderStrategy spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).

 * The global cop-spawn limit takes precedence over all other spawning-related parameters, except for the `NumPatrolCars` VltEd parameter outside of active pursuits (this is vanilla behaviour).